Introduction

 sealed class ProductError {

-data class NotFound(val id: String) : ProductError()
+data class NotFound(val id: ProductId) : ProductError()

 data class InvalidData(val reason: String) : ProductError()